Whiteknight/ParserObjects/docs/v3_1/parsers_multi.md

 ### Select

 The `Select` parser allows the user to select the best result based on any criteria. `Select` is used to implement the other selection parsers described in this section.
+The select callback takes three parameters, the multiresult, a factory to create a success result and a factory to create a failure result.

 ```csharp
 var parser = multiParser.Select((result, success, fail) => {